Saudi Arabia

-Saudi Arabia’s population is estimated at 34.2 million [1], with 82.5 percent of the total living in urban areas.[2]
-According to the latest data published by the General Authority for Statistics (GaStat), people below 30 years old account for 48.6 percent of the total population, and nationals make up around 62.2 percent of the population.
-The total fertility rate is 1.9 children per woman, in comparison to a fertility rate of 2.3 children per women for Saudi females.[1]
-Life expectancy is around 75 years, and levels of maternal mortality and infant mortality are around 12 per 100,000, and 6 per 1,000 respectively.[3]
+Saudi Arabia’s population is estimated at 36.4 million in 2022,[15] with 84.9 percent of the total living in urban areas.[2]
+The population below 30 years old accounts for 47.96 percent of the total population.[15]
+The total fertility rate is 2.39 children per woman.[15]
+Life expectancy is around 77.9 years, and levels of maternal mortality in 2020 and infant mortality in 2021 are around 16 per 100,000, and 5.7 per 1,000 respectively.[3][16]

 The Saudi Vision 2030 plan, adopted in 2016, has promoted substantial structural reforms to improve the business environment, placing among the ten most improved economies in the World Bank’s Doing Business 2020 out of 190 economies, with a total of eight reforms.
 Saudi’s efforts focused on strengthening access to credit, protecting minority investors, enhancing electronic trade single window, and adopting measures to facilitate resolving insolvency.[5]

-Saudi Arabia holds 17 percent of the world’s proven petroleum reserves and is ranked as the largest exporter of crude oil in 2019 [6], with the hydrocarbon sector accounting for around 50 percent of the Gross Domestic Product (GDP) and 70 percent of export earnings.
-Following the steep drop of oil prices in 2014, Saudi Arabia has declared its commitment to reduce oil dependence and to diversify its economy, as laid out in Vision 2030.[7]
-Despite progress expanding investment into manufacturing, tourism, technology and mining, the economy grew at a sluggish 0.3 percent in 2019, compared to an increase of 2.4 percent in 2018, largely due to a 3.7 percent decrease in the oil sector GDP.
-In contrast, the non-oil sector registered a strong performance, growing at 3.3 percent in 2019.[8]
+Saudi Arabia holds 21.5 percent of the world’s proven petroleum reserves and is ranked as the second-largest exporter of crude oil in 2021.[6]
+Following the steep drop in oil prices in 2014, Saudi Arabia has declared its commitment to reduce oil dependence and to diversify its economy, as laid out in Vision 2030.[7]
+Despite progress in expanding investment into manufacturing, tourism, technology, and mining, the economy grew at a sluggish 0.83 percent in 2019, compared to an increase of 2.76 percent in 2018, largely due to a 3.7 percent decrease in the oil sector GDP.
+In 2022 the GDP growth registered 8.7 percent, the highest in the last decade.
+[8] On the other hand, the non-oil sector registered a strong performance, according to the IMF, GDP progress has been most notably reflected in non-oil growth, which has accelerated since 2021, averaging 4.8 percent in 2022.
+Despite lower overall growth reflecting additional oil production cuts, non-oil growth will remain close to 5 percent in 2023, spurred by strong domestic demand.[11]

-With a weakening economy, the total unemployment rate climbed from an average of 5.8 percent in recent years to 7.4 percent in the fourth quarter of 2020, while that of Saudis from an average of 12 percent to 14.9 percent in Q3 2020 then decreased to 12.6 in Q4.
-However, Saudi labor force participation rate remains relatively low, at 51.2 percent, driven by the low participation of women, whose unemployment reached 24.4 percent in Q4 2020 compared to only 7.1 percent for men.
-Despite the government efforts to direct nationals into the private sector, they still occupy around 92.4 percent of its public sector jobs but only 21.7 percent of the jobs in the private sector.[1]
-On 3 April 2020, the government authorized the use of the unemployment insurance (SANED) to cover for 60 percent of Saudi labor's salaries for a period of three months.
-The aid is expected to support 1.2 million of those working in coronavirus affected companies.[13]
+The total unemployment rate climbed from an average of 5.8 percent in recent years to 7.7 percent in 2020 and then it declined to 5.6 in 2022, while that of Saudis from an average of 12 percent to 13.7 percent in 2020 which then decreased to 9.4 in 2022.
+However, the Saudi labor force participation rate registered an increase from 55.5 percent in 2017 to 61.47 in 2022, driven by the decrease in women's unemployment rate from 23.6 in 2016 to 15.4 in 2022 compared to only 2.6 percent for men.
+Despite the government's efforts to direct nationals into the private sector, they still occupy around 92.4 percent of its public sector jobs but only 21.7 percent of the jobs in the private sector.[1]
+On 3 April 2020, the government authorized the use of unemployment insurance (SANED) to cover 60 percent of Saudi labor's salaries for a period of three months.
+The aid is expected to support 1.2 million of those working in coronavirus-affected companies.[13]

 Under Vision 2030, Saudi Arabia launched the National Renewable Energy Program (NREP) which aims to maximize the potential of renewable energy in the Kingdom.
 Most recently, the country launched round three of its NREP which is comprised of four Solar PV projects with a combined generation capacity of 1,200 MW.[14]